jacobrosenthal/react-native-ble/README.md

 var noble = ('react-native-ble');
 ```

-#exmaple
+#example
-See the example which utilizes the preferred method of using this module, aliased via webpack, allowing you you to utilize the existing ecosystem that already exists.
+See the example which utilizes the preferred method of using this module, aliased via webpack, allowing you to utilize the existing ecosystem that already exists.